easyuc/EasyUC/uc-dsl/README.md

 The UC DSL interpreter can (like EasyCrypt) be run either in batch mode or interactively.
 Interpretation is guided by a script, placed in a `.uci` file.
-In a script, one can load a `.uc` file, which must typecheck with the `-units` command line option to `ucdsl`.
+In a script, one can load a `.uc` file.
+This checks that this file, and all the UC DSL files that are recursively `uc_required`, are units.
 One can then enter a real functionality expression, which is automatically turned into real and ideal worlds.
 One can then select a world, and experiment with it by sending messages, playing the role of the UC environment or adversary.
 Assertions in the script can be used to check that an excected message is output to the UC environment or adversary at some stage of execution, or that failure happens at some stage, returning control to the environment.

-Scripts are developed in Emacs, with `ucdsl` running as a client of [Proof General](https://proofgeneral.github.io).
+Scripts are developed in Emacs, with `ucdsl` running in interactive mode as a client of [Proof General](https://proofgeneral.github.io).
 This allows one to step forward and backward in an interpretation script, much as one steps forward and backward in an EasyCrypt proof.
+Once developed, a `.uci` file can be checked in batch mode, by invoking `ucdsl` with the `-batch` command line option.
+In batch mode, any errors or warnings are output to the standard error output.
+If there are no errors, the final exit status will be 0, otherwise it will be 1.

 To set up Proof General to be able to work with `ucdsl`, you should carry out the following steps: